kiwicopple/paul.copplest.one/docs/gists/ubuntu.md

 npm install -g node-gyp # This is to solve permission errors \
 npm install -g expo-cli # Required for mobile development
 ```

+### Troubleshooting

+**Inotify**

+Error: `Failed to add /run/systemd/ask-password to directory watch: No space left on device`.

+Cause: Inotify is used to [watch file changes](https://www.linuxjournal.com/article/8478).
+You can run `cat /proc/sys/fs/inotify/max_user_watches` to see how many watchers the server has configured.
+If it is around 8000, bump it up to half a million: `echo 'fs.inotify.max_user_watches=524288' | sudo tee -a /proc/sys/fs/inotify/max_user_watches` or just `sudo nano /proc/sys/fs/inotify/max_user_watches` and update to `524288`.